redyyu/jump-to/README.md

 Sometime, the front of chair might not reachable.
 In that case, the action will brake.

 you can still use the vanilla `Rest` by turn it ON from Mod's sandbox.

+# Use Fitness machine

+Extra exercises `Bench Press` and `Tread Mill`. require use Fitness device.

+# Suicide by Gun

+You can prevent turn to zombie by kill yourself by gun, quick and easy.
+*there is chance not killed, only deep Injured.*

 =============================================================

 ## Details